- We advise you to exercise normal safety precautions in Turkmenistan.

 If you are in an area affected by a natural disaster, you should monitor the media and follow the advice of local authorities.

 Adults travelling with children may be required to show evidence of parental, custodial and/or access rights, as well as a letter of consent from the non-travelling parent.
 You should contact the nearest embassy or consulate of Turkmenistan for up-to-date information.

-For general information and tips on travelling with children, see our Travelling with Children brochure.
+For general information and tips on travelling with children, see our Travelling with children page.